atlas by clearpeople

-The benefits of hybrid and remote working have the potential to be huge.
+The benefits of hybrid and remote working are huge.
 Two studies by Harvard Business Review2 show that knowledge workers are more productive working from home.
 Remote work encourages your employees to take ownership of their work and can reduce distractions.
 But to maximise these digital working benefits you need the right support in place.

-For many businesses who’ve been forced into remote or hybrid working, the ‘silo of one’ has become an issue.
-The value of collaboration to an organisation, particularly one grappling with the challenges of digital working, is clear.
+For many businesses offering hybrid working, the ‘silo of one’ has become an issue.
+Hybrid work can fragment team dynamics, making real-time collaboration more challenging.
+Disparate locations can also hinder the spontaneous exchanges that drive innovation.
+The value of collaboration to an organization, particularly one grappling with the challenges of digital working, is clear.
 Recent Gartner research3 found 71% of HR leaders are more concerned about employee collaboration now than they were before the pandemic.
 And GoRemotely reports that 50% of employees are more engaged when working in collaborative environments.

 That collaboration and teamwork are critical to success is not new.
 And technology provides people with more options for collaboration.
 The key is that business leaders need to intentionally create collaboration opportunities for their hybrid and remote workers.
 The payoff, according to Gartner5, is greater levels of innovation.